 Barnes & Noble retailers in Atlanta have awesome kids areas that are full of books, toys, and sometimes even a stage.
 While I recognize this isn't really an "indoor playground," these B&N kids areas have saved my sanity when I've needed my kids to escape Atlanta downpours with a quiet-ish activity.

 Part indoor playground, part babysitting, all Swedish —the supervised child play area at IKEA is a great spot for kids.
 Småland is a worry-free spot where parents can shop while kids can unwind (capacity depending).
 IKEA Family members get an extra 30 minutes of playtime, so shopper may want to look into joining.
-This play area is temporarily closed due to COVID.

 The High Museum's Greene Family Learning Gallery is a magical space full of color, shapes, lights, and of course, creativity.
 The High Museum offers FREE admission on the second Sunday of each month, as well as the first weekend of each month (part of Museums on Us).
 Bring your family on those free admission days and watch your child's imagination run wild in this redesigned space, full of multisensory features and hands-on activities.

 Admission to Fernbank Science Center is always free and a treat for older kids to learn about science and astronomy, including attending shows in the planetarium!
-The center is currently closed due to COVID.

 Local Libraries —Multiple Locations